Skip to content

 Purpose

 The GOLD layer provides analytics-ready data for consumption by BI tools and end users.
-It implements a four-type architecture per ADR 008.
+Its model types are defined in ADR 008 and ADR 019.

 Type Prefix Purpose Materialization Storage